axelf4/emacs-completion-bench/README.md

 * The builtin `basic` style.

+  Prefix completion implemented in C.
-  Not fuzzy in the slightest.
-Implemented in C. Only included as a baseline.
+  Not fuzzy in the slightest and only included as a baseline.
+* The builtin `substring` style.

+  Matches if the completion contains a contiguous substring of the search string.
 * The builtin `flex` style.

   "Greedy" fuzzy algorithm in Emacs Lisp.